Codebase Overview: Neo.mjs - The AI-Native Web Platform

 The Result: Over 40,000 delta updates per second in optimized environments.
 The UI never freezes, regardless of computational intensity.

-The Problem: Workers communicate via postMessage, which requires serializable data.
+The Problem: Within the Frontend Engine, web workers communicate via postMessage, which requires serializable data.
 JSX and function components aren't serializable.

 The Solution: The Virtual DOM is the protocol.
 Components describe themselves as JSON blueprints: